lime-advertising/Custom-Lime-Plugins/cpt-hub-publisher/docs/plan.md

 - Security: Optional `key` query param (shared or per-consumer); rotateable.
 - Caching: ETag/Last-Modified for REST and RSS (implemented) with 304 handling; 5‑minute transients on Publisher; local caching on Consumer; conditional GETs.
 Page size `n` is capped at 100.
   - Items include `tax_terms` for the `location` taxonomy to aid debugging of location filtering.
+  - Consumer cron refresh: a WP‑Cron task runs every 10 minutes to update items and assets in the background; manual refresh triggers immediate update.

 ## Performance & Reliability
 - Cap page size (`n`) on Publisher to safe defaults (<= 100) — implemented.
 - 5–15 minute caches with cache-busting on relevant CPT changes.
 - Background cron refresh on Consumers; render from cache with graceful degradation if the network fails.
+- Local Content improves resilience and keeps permalinks local; assets are sideloaded and served from the Consumer site.

 ## Rollout Plan
 1. Pilot with 1–2 locations.